Some coordinate transformations relevant to refractive indices: Experiment proposal

-In this experiment proposal, what we explore is that the influence of electromagnetic filter-potential on the speed of light.
+In this experiment proposal, what we explore is that the influence of partial electromagnetic potential on the speed of light.
 Obviously, it is distinct from the influence of electromagnetic strength on the speed of light.
-As a result, the experiment proposal must isolate the influence of electromagnetic strength.
+As a result, the experiment proposal must isolate any interference of electromagnetic strength.
 We can learn the experimental methods relevant to the electromagnetic shielding from the Aharonov-Bohm experiments.
 In the latter, the electromagnetic strength is isolated effectively, while the contribution of the electromagnetic potential is emerged and measured adequately.

-Referring to the experimental methods in the Aharonov-Bohm experiments, it is capable of inspecting the influence of the filter-potential on the Sagnac experiments, analyzing the impact of the filter-potential on the speed of light and refractive index.
+Referring to the experimental methods in the Aharonov-Bohm experiments, it is capable of inspecting the influence of the partial potential on the Sagnac experiments, analyzing the impact of the partial potential on the speed of light and refractive index.